compsec-epfl/efficient-sumcheck/docs/design.md

   performance.
 The adapter converts via `Into<F>` at the boundary.

 - **Return type**: Jolt expects `UniPoly<F>` (coefficients).
-Our trait returns evaluations at {0, 1, ..., d}.
-Convert via interpolation or have the prover return coefficients directly.
+Our trait returns the EvalsInfty wire (§7a).
+Convert via reconstruction or have the prover return coefficients directly.

 - **Batching**: Jolt's `BatchedSumcheck::prove` combines multiple instances